fxkr/eagle-diff/README.md

 ## Caveats

 - No cropping to dimension layer rectangle.
-- Your two layouts must have the same size.
-(Otherwise the layouts will probably not be aligned correctly.
-Also, currently the output image size equals the size of the smaller board.)
+- The old and new images are aligned based on the boundary box around everything on the dimension layer.
+If the size of that boundary box changes, the layouts will probably not be aligned correctly.